BolajiAyodeji/bolajiayodeji.com/content/introduction-to-web-accessibility.md

 ![](https://cdn-images-1.medium.com/max/800/1*aCjM9p-nzRGLeGMtNFx0Qw.png)

-As developers, it’s easy to assume that all users can see and use a keyboard, mouse, or screen, you feel everyone can interact with your web page the same way you do.
+As developers, it’s easy to assume that all users can see and use a keyboard, mouse or screen, you feel everyone can interact with your web page the same way you do.
 This can lead to a user experience that works well for some people but creates issues for others :(

 Many developers have only a little or blurred understanding of what accessibility means, of course, accessibility can be a complex and difficult topic but understanding it, its scope and its impact can make you a better and inclusive web developer.

-In this article, I’d introduce you to accessibility, what it means, why you should care, a few tips, tools and resources to get you started.
+In this article, I’ll introduce you to accessibility, what it means, why you should care, a few tips, tools and resources to get you started.

 ![](https://cdn-images-1.medium.com/max/800/0*WXgUQC2V92dkcYgZ)
 <br />